2020 North Carolina elections

 A general election was held in the U.S. state of North Carolina on November 3, 2020.

 To vote by mail, registered North Carolina voters had to request a ballot by October 27, 2020.
-As of early October, some 1,268,014 voters had requested mail ballots.

 Federal offices

 President of the United States

 North Carolina has 15 electoral votes in the Electoral College.
 Nominees for the presidential election included Donald Trump (R), Joe Biden (D), and Jo Jorgensen (L), with incumbent president Trump winning the state's electors.

 United States Senate

 Thom Tillis (R, incumbent), Cal Cunningham (D), Kevin E. Hayes (C), and Shannon Bray (L) ran for office in the general election of North Carolina, with incumbent Tillis winning a second term.

 United States House of Representatives

 North Carolina voted for 13 U.S. Representatives, one from each of the state's 13 congressional districts.